Best Baseball Movies

 Number 3: The Bad News Bears

 The Bears were a Little League team made up of the worst players in the league — only allowed to play by a court decree aimed at more inclusion.
-They were fat and slow and they cursed and spit.
-Their coach Morris Butterman, played by Walter Matthau, was just as rough around the edges and a drunk to boot.
+They were fat and slow, and they cursed and spit.
+Their coach Morris Butterman, played by Walter Matthau, was just as rough around the edges and was the town drunk to boot.

-However, with the help a couple ringers — a juvenile delinquent slugger and a smart mouthed girl pitcher — they gain respectability.
-They didn’t win in the end, but they played well enough so that their coach rewarded them by letting them at his cooler filled of beer.
+However, with the help a couple ringers — a juvenile delinquent slugger and an acid-tongued girl pitcher — they gain respectability.
+The Bears didn’t win in the end.
+But they played well enough that their coach let them at his cooler full of beer.
 The film was followed up by two sequels and a 2005 remake.

 Number 2: Moneyball

-Oakland A’s general manager Billy Beane has made himself quite reputation for being able to build winning team’s despite limited resources.
+Oakland A’s general manager Billy Beane has quite a reputation for being able to build winning teams despite limited resources.
 Which is a nice reputation to have.
-He was also played by Brad Pitt in an Academy Award nominated film.
+He was also played by Brad Pitt in an Academy Award-nominated film.
 Which is just nice in general.

-Now these two things have a lot to so with each other.
-Billy Beane’s early adoption of a sabermetric approach toward analyzing and scouting players was subject of the 2003 Michael Lewis book Moneyball, which became the 2011 movie Moneyball.
+Billy Beane’s early adoption of a sabermetric approach toward analyzing and scouting players was subject of the 2003 Michael Lewis book Moneyball.
+That became the 2011 movie Moneyball.

 In the movie former Major Leaguer Royce Clayton plays Oakland shortstop Miguel Tejada and former Major Leaguer Stephen Bishop plays Oakland outfielder David Justice — who was actually a teammate of his during the 90s.